ansonl/mfm/minimal-toolchange-gcode.md

 ## Requirements to Create a Minimal Toolchange

-1. The location for next extruder index (the tool/filament/color being switched to) **must** be replaced with `XX` in this text file.
-MFM will replace all instances of `XX` with the next extruder index. *E.g. When switching to extruder 1, `TXX` will become `T1`*
+1. The location for next tool index (the tool/filament/color being switched to) **must** be replaced with `XX` in this text file.
+MFM will replace all instances of `XX` with the next tool index. *E.g. When switching to extruder 1, `TXX` will become `T1`*

+1. The location for the previous tool index **must** be replaced with `YY` in this text file.
+This is only needed for G-code that needs the previous tool index e.g. `M620.11`.

+1. MFM will insert extra purge G-code if needed after any occurance of `; EXTRA_PURGE_INSERTION`.

-2. It is recommended to convert movement coordinates that change depending on the current print progress from absolute to relative.
+1. It is recommended to convert movement coordinates that change depending on the current print progress from absolute to relative.

-3. All movements that are specific to a specific model must be removed or generalized to not interfere with printed models possibly being located anywhere in the print volume.
+1. All movements that are specific to a specific model must be removed or generalized to not interfere with printed models possibly being located anywhere in the print volume.

-4. If possible, it is recommended to restore the printing state's original Z coordinate at the end of the minimal toolchange.
+1. If possible, it is recommended to restore the printing state's original Z coordinate at the end of the minimal toolchange.
 MFM will add G-code to restore the original X/Y/Z position and acceleration values after the toolchange.

 > **TODO:** Fan speed is currently hardcoded to 78% at the end of the X1/P1 minimal toolchange.
 I may track fan speed to be restored in the future.